rshom/academic-writing-kit/article.md

 anything else.
 Caption is a short description and summary of system functionality.](solution.png){#fig:solution}

-> Briefly what is your solution?
+* Briefly what is your solution?
-> Reference @fig:solution.[^2]
+* Reference @fig:solution.[^2]

-> What is different about your solution?
+* What is different about your solution?
-> How does it overcome the problem difficulty?
+* How does it overcome the problem difficulty?

 ### Design Considerations ###

-> What specific challenges does your solution face (briefly)?
+* What specific challenges does your solution face (briefly)?
-> How are those challenges different from those of other solutions?
+* How are those challenges different from those of other solutions?

 ### Success Criteria ###

-> How would you evaluate a design of your concept (be specific)?
+* How would you evaluate a design of your concept (be specific)?
-> Why is that criteria valid/important?
+* Why is that criteria valid/important?

-> Did you create a working prototype?
+* Did you create a working prototype?
-> Did it meet your sucess criteria?
+* Did it meet your success criteria?
-> Are further improvements likely?
+* Are further improvements likely?

 # Background #

 > I try to avoid including this section.
-It lengthens and defocusses the
+It lengthens and de-focusses the paper.
-> paper.
 I try to push this information into references or appendix.
-I assume my
-> readers are either experts or know how to look things up.
-If you need this,
-> keep it as short as possible or attempt to fold it into the Introduction
-> and/or Related Work.
+I assume my readers are either experts or know how to look things up.
+If you need this, keep it as short as possible or attempt to fold it into the Introduction and/or Related Work.

-> Are there any conccepts required to understand the rest of your paper that you
-> would not already expect your readers to understand?[^9]
+* Are there any conccepts required to understand the rest of your paper that you would not already expect your readers to understand?[^9]

 # Related Work #

-> Keep this section as short as possible and try to combine with Introduction
+* Keep this section as short as possible and try to combine with Introduction and/or Background.
-> and/or Background.

 ## Standard Practice ##

-> How is this (or similar) problem commonly or historically solved?[^9]
+* How is this (or similar) problem commonly or historically solved?[^9]
-> Why is this not good enough?
+* Why is this not good enough?
-> How is this different than your solution?
+* How is this different from your solution?

 ## State-of-the-Art ##

-> How is this (or similar) problem solved by entities with greater access
-> resources and the newest technology?[^9]
+* How is this (or similar) problem solved by entities with greater access resources and the newest technology?[^9]
-> Why is this not good enough?
+* Why is this not good enough?
-> Why is this not more common?
+* Why is this not more common?
-> How is this different than your solution?
+* How is this different from your solution?

 ## Key Projects ##

-> Are there any specific related projects you need to address?
+* Are there any specific related projects you need to address?
-> Why are they not good enough?
+* Why are they not good enough?
-> Why is this not more common?
+* Why is this not more common?
-> How is this different than your solution?
+* How is this different from your solution?

 # System Overview #

 ## Design Overview ##

-> What does the system look like?
+* What does the system look like?
-> What are the functional subsystems?
+* What are the functional subsystems?
-> How do the subsytems interact?
+* How do the subsytems interact?

-> For each subsystem:
+* For each subsystem:
-> What is it?
+* What is it?
-> How does it work?
+* How does it work?
-> How does it interact?
+* How does it interact?

 ## System Model ##